Vietnam.vn - Nền tảng quảng bá Việt Nam

-Ships with links to Israel have been targeted, but the commercial threat increased this week when a Norwegian-flagged oil tanker was attacked and missiles were fired at a jet fuel tanker heading toward the Suez Canal, through which about 10% of the world's trade passes.
+Ships with links to Israel have been targeted, but the commercial threat intensified this week when a Norwegian-flagged oil tanker was attacked and missiles were fired at a jet fuel tanker heading toward the Suez Canal, through which about 10% of the world 's trade passes.

-Here's what to know about the recent attacks in the Red Sea and the impact on global shipping:
+Here's what you need to know about the recent attacks in the Red Sea and the impact on global shipping:

 Houthi rebels swept down from their northern stronghold in Yemen and captured the capital Sanaa in 2014.
-The rebel group has occasionally targeted ships in the area, but attacks have increased since the war between Israel and Hamas began.
+The rebel group occasionally targets ships in the area, but attacks have increased since the war between Israel and Hamas began.

 They have used drones and anti-ship missiles to attack ships and in one case used helicopters to seize an Israeli-owned ship.

-“The Houthi interference in the rights and freedoms of navigation in the waters surrounding the Arabian Peninsula, especially the Red Sea, is unacceptable.”
+Houthi interference in maritime rights and freedoms in the waters surrounding the Arabian Peninsula, especially the Red Sea, is unacceptable.”

 Why is the Red Sea important?